 MakerDojo fosters experimentation, collaboration and innovation and aims towards a culture of inventors.

-Our next event is Tilt! on Monday September 24 at 6:30pm in Tyndall National Institute
+Our next event is STEM Crackers on Monday December 4 at 6:30pm in Tyndall National Institute

 Is there something that you would like to do, or get made?

 Do you have a favourite workshop from earlier... or do you want something new?

 We're open to ideas and trying things out...
 So...

 Do you have any ideas for projects to share?
 Something you really want to see getting made?

 Email us, or contact us on Twitter, or drop in a message to the Tyndall National Institute.

 Interested in participating?
 Sign up here for news of the next MakerDojo workshop in Tyndall National Institute!